LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 As a team, you will submit the following into Canvas as a text entry:

 1. A deployed link to your azure website
-2. User Story breakdown - Who did what....
-3. Collaborate with each other and come up with
+2. Collaborate with each other and come up with
     - What you did well
     - What you will do differently next sprint
-4. Do you need anything from the instructional staff?
+3. Do you need anything from the instructional staff?
-5. What do you want re-graded from sprint 1. (**Be Explicit**)
+4. What do you want re-graded from sprint 1. (**Be Explicit**)
+	 - No further resubmits will be accepted for Sprint 1

 The instructional staff will review your current master branch in VSTS and evaluate you accordingly.